Administrative units in Azure Active Directory

-This article describes administrative units in Azure Active Directory (Azure AD).
-An administrative unit is an Azure AD resource that can be a container for other Azure AD resources.
-An administrative unit can contain only users and groups.
+This article describes administrative units in Microsoft Entra ID.
+An administrative unit is a Microsoft Entra resource that can be a container for other Microsoft Entra resources.
+An administrative unit can contain only users, groups, or devices.

 Administrative units restrict permissions in a role to any portion of your organization that you define.
 You could, for example, use administrative units to delegate the Helpdesk Administrator role to regional support specialists, so they can manage users only in the region that they support.